No. 83; September 2016

 - Keep careful records, including observations reported by your child's teachers and any communications (notes, reports, letters, etc.) between home and school.

 The results of the evaluation determine your child's eligibility to receive a range of services under the applicable law.
-Following the evaluation, an Individualized Education Program (IEP) is developed.
+If qualifying disabilities or differences are found, an Individualized Education Program (IEP) or a Section 504 plan (often less strict in its definitions) would be developed.
 Examples of categories of services in IEPs include: Occupational Therapy, Physical Therapy, Speech and Language Therapy, and/or the provision of a classroom aide.

 What a Parent Can Do

 Children with special needs are entitled rights to services in school under federal and state laws.
-Parents should always advocate for their child and must be proactive and take necessary steps to make sure their child receives appropriate services.
-The processcan be confusing and intimidating for parents.
+Parents should always advocate for their child and take necessary steps to make sure their child receives appropriate services.
+The process can be confusing and intimidating for parents.
 Here are some tips:

 - Parents should request copies of their school district's Section 504 plan.
 This is especially important when a school district refuses services.